-- 5. A request for review must be made within thirty (30) business days of the notice of suspension or withdrawal of certification from the date of the exam results.
-The request for review must be made, in writing, through the BPI website, as noted above, or sent via registered mail or email to BPI at the addresses listed above. - 6.
-The request for review must specifically state the reasons why the candidate believes the initial decision should be modified or overturned, and provide new information on the issue or provide a specific reference where required procedures have not been followed. - 7.
-The review will be carried out by the QA Department.
-The QA Department will forward the results to the Director of Operations, with a request to provide a decision, in writing, within thirty (30) business days of receiving the written request for review. - 8.
-If the Director of Operations concludes that the actions taken are valid, the candidate will be notified of the conclusion, in writing.
+- A request for review must be made within thirty (30) business days of the notice of suspension or withdrawal of certification from the date of the exam results.
+The request for review must be made, in writing, through the BPI website, as noted above, or sent via registered mail or email to BPI at the addresses listed above. - 2.
+The request for review must specifically state the reasons why the candidate believes the initial decision should be modified or overturned, and provide new information on the issue or provide a specific reference where required procedures have not been followed.

+- 3. The review will be carried out by the QA Department.
+The QA Department will forward the results to a Director, with a request to provide a decision, in writing, within thirty (30) business days of receiving the written request for review. - 4.
+If a Director concludes that the actions taken are valid, the candidate will be notified of the conclusion, in writing.
 The candidate will receive a letter by email, courier or registered mail.
 The candidate is deemed to have received the notice of the written review decision seven (7) business days after the notice is sent.

-18. Complaints
+19. Complaints

-If you would like to file a complaint concerning any aspect of the certification or testing process, work performed by other BPI certified individuals, or any other BPI related concerns, please use the complaint form in the sub menu under 'Contact Us' on the top of the page at www.bpi.org/pros or email complaints@bpi.org.
+If you would like to file a complaint concerning any aspect of the certification or testing process, work performed by other BPI certified individuals, or any other BPI related concerns, please use the complaint form in the sub menu under 'Contact Us' on the top of the page at www.bpi.org or email complaints@bpi.org.

 All complaints must be submitted in writing.